 Those considering an expression of sympathy may direct memorials to the Louisa County Ambulance Service or the Columbus Community Track and Cross Country programs.

-To send flowers to the family or plant a tree in memory of Richard "Dick" Peterson, please visit our floral store.
+To send flowers to Richard "Dick" Peterson's family, please visit our floral store.